tsheltonprojects/slack-libpurple/README.md

 1. Install libpurple (pidgin, finch, etc.), including necessary development components on binary distros (`libpurple-devel`, `libpurple-dev`, etc.)
 1. Run `sudo make install` or `make install-user`

+### Authentication

+To login enter your email address as the `username` and `${WORKSPACE}.slack.com` as the `host`.
+You can also optionally enter your password and have it saved.

+### Legacy Authentication

+Earlier versions of this plugin used Slack's legacy tokens for authentication.
+This feature is still supported, but as Slack will be stopping the creation of legacy tokens on May 5th 2020, it is highly advised that you migrate to the username/password authentication from above.

 1. [Issue a Slack API token](https://api.slack.com/custom-integrations/legacy-tokens) for yourself
 1. Add your slack account to your libpurple program and enter this token under (Advanced) API token (do *not* enter your slack password; username/hostname are optional but can be set to `you@your.slack.com`)